Online survey is a powerful source of data to understand the customers.

 You will also be able to determine if you need to further refine skip patterns and logic.
 It is better to find any routing issue before launching a survey, rather than realizing later that 300 out of 700 completes skipped a question they shouldn’t have, resulting in skewed data.

 The average completion time of a soft-launched survey can also help you determine whether you need to remove less important questions or look into having an incentive budget for respondents.

 Unfortunately, potential respondents will often not take the time to fill out an hour-long survey without a reward, driving your response rate down.

 If you’re forced to do a lot of manual work to clean your dataset, then it’s likely you’re not putting enough care and testing into your workflow of survey programming.
 If potential respondents are not engaging with your survey, the case may be that not enough work has been done to test elements of the survey.

-And hey!
-Perhaps you’ll conduct a soft launch survey test and find that everything is set up perfectly.
+Perhaps your soft launch will show that everything is set up perfectly.
 But you owe it to yourself and your clients to ensure your success.

 Survey fatigue – a universal issue that researchers face all over the world.
 Your surveys are delivering the insights you need and you want more